SETI/rms-opus/opus/application/apps/help/api_guide.md

 | `data` | The file information for the current version |
 | `versions` | The file information for all versions (including the current one) |

 `data` and `versions` are both objects indexed by opusid. `versions` is further indexed by version number.
-Both are then indexed by product type, which gives a list of URLs to associated files.
+Both are then indexed by product type, which gives a list of URLs of associated files.

 Example (see [`api/files/[opusid].json`](#fileopusidjson) for more):